codeceptjs/CodeceptJS/PR_TEMPLATE.md

 [ ] Protractor
 [ ] TestCafe

-- Description of this PR, which problem does it solve
+- Description of this PR, which problem it solves
 - A link to the corresponding issue (if applicable).

 ## Type of change